pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--nt``: Specify the number of CPU cores used for the analysis.
 - ``--gene-finemapping``: No parameters required.
 The main function option.
-- ``--multiple-testing``: Specify the multiple testing method to select significant genes for the conditional analysis.
+- ``--multiple-testing``: Specify the multiple testing methods to select significant genes for the conditional analysis.
 There are three settings, i.e., bonf: Standard Bonferroni correction, benfdr: Benjamini-Hochberg method to control the false discovery rate, fixed: Filtering by a fixed p-value cutoff.
 - ``--p-value-cutoff``: Specify the family-wise cutoff for the multiple testing.
 - ``--only-hgnc-gene``: No parameters required.
-If used, kggsee only consider the genes with HGNC gene symbols.
+If used, KGGSEE only considers the genes with HGNC gene symbols.
-- ``--expression-file``: Specify the preproceeded gene expression file.
-The index column of the preprocessed expression file was gene/isoform symbol name, and each of 50 tissues or cell types had two columns: one representing averaged expression value (i.e., mean) of all sample and the other representing the standard error of the mean (SE).
+- ``--expression-file``: Specify the path of the preproceeded gene expression file.
+The index column of the preprocessed expression file was gene/isoform symbol name, and each of 50 tissues or cell types had two columns: one representing averaged expression value (i.e., mean) of all samples and the other representing the standard error of the mean (SE).
 - ``--calcu-selectivity``: No parameters required.
 If used, KGGSEE will perform gene-based association analysis by conditioning on the gene-level/isoform-level expression profiles.

 - ``--filter-eqtl-p``: Specify the filter to select the significant gene/isoform-level eQTLs to enter the following gene-based association analysis.